lamelyan/blog/_posts/2020-01-03-javascript-closures.md

 ---

 Out of all the blog posts, [the one by Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) is probably the best explanation of closures.
 I especially like the section about the practicality of closures.
 Since I primarily use Typescript, I have the convenience of OOP syntactical sugar.
-But it is good to be able to understand how it is achieved.
+But it is good to be able to understand how this is achieved.

 >Closures are useful because they let you associate some data (the lexical environment) with a function that operates on that data.
 This has obvious parallels to object-oriented programming, where objects allow us to associate some data (the object's properties) with one or more methods.